 With this implementation all products portfolio are guaranteed to offer seamless operational behaviour regardless of their mechanical arrangement, frequency of operation or architectural design.

 - Common feature availability across platforms, simultaneously

 - Common GUI on all products from full outdoor, aggregator platforms and split mount radios

 - Common operational behaviours

-This means that the introduction of a new platform type in an existing networks requires minimum validation effort.
-Once an engineer has learned to operate one product, he will be able to operate any product, driving to a minimum the need to learn new specific skills, regardless if we move from a split mount solution to the RF multicore full outdoor solution.
-Maximum capitalization of learned skills.
+Introduction of a new platform type in an existing networks requires minimum validation effort.
+Once learned to operate one product, the engineering team will be able to operate any SM-OS product, driving to a minimum the time to deployment and the need to training, with maximum capitalization of the learned skills.

-Operators are therefore able to design new services, set up their network and send any filed engineer to any site regardless of which SM-OS product they will find in-field.
+Operators are therefore able to design new services, set up their network and send any engineer to site regardless of which SM-OS product they will find in-field.

-The SM-OS, as part of the natura evolution of the platform, now supports IP/MPLS L2VPN and L3VPN, as tested at the EANTC showcase 2017.
+IP/MPLS L2VPN and L3VPN services where tested at the EANTC showcase 2017.